-One of my pet peeves with doing a DIY Decor project is to start a project with a beautiful pinterest inspired image which needs lots of crafty material (most of it not available in India), is complicated,tedious and which eventually ends up costing more than if it were to be bought.
+One of my pet peeves with doing a DIY decor project is starting a project with a beautiful Pinterest inspired image that needs lots of crafty materials (most of which are not available in India), is complicated, tedious, and eventually ends up costing more than if it were to be bought.
 This is why for this DIY Diwali Decor extravaganza we have brought for you 10 simple projects which don’t need you to bust the bank and which you can do with recyclable material available at your home right now.
 Read on for some awesomeness!!

 DIY Diwali Toran

-Torans or buntings as they are called are usually placed at the entrance of a house to welcome the guests and set the festive mood.
-Traditionally the torans are created with mango or coconut leaves but nowadays the market is full of cheap, plastic junk.
-Do yourself a favor and create your own Toran like Rashmi from Ochre Elephant.
-While she used paint samples and veneer to create her Toran, you can easily use cardboard and handmade paper to make your own toran.
+Torans, or buntings, as they are called, are usually placed at the entrance of a house to welcome the guests and set the festive mood.
+Traditionally, the torans are created with mango or coconut leaves, but nowadays the market is full of cheap, plastic junk.
+Do yourself a favour and create your own Toran like Rashmi from Ochre Elephant.
+While she used paint samples and veneer to create her toran, you can easily use cardboard and handmade paper to make your own toran.

 DIY Diwali Rangoli

-Okay Rangoli with colors has become an easy affair now thanks to the ready made kits and stencils available in the Market.
+Okay, Rangoli with colours has become an easy affair now thanks to the ready-made kits and stencils available in the Market.
 But if you want to create a portable, recycled and simple rangoli design idea then Bhupali, a reader of Patty’s blog has this awesome idea for you.
 Made by using cardboard packaging this rangoli design can be used over and over again.

 DIY Diwali Candles

-Diwali is a festival of lights and how can it be complete without some gorgeous homemade candles.
-There are a lot of materials you can use to make your own candles, from Orange peels, salt dough to even egg shells.
-Here are my favorite two
+Diwali is a festival of lights, and how can it be complete without some gorgeous homemade candles.
+There are a lot of materials you can use to make your own candles, from orange peels, and salt dough to even eggshells.
+Here are my favourite two.

 Cinnamon Stick Candles